ThiagoNeira/sneiralopez.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
-1. ** Heston Stochastic Volatility Model — Pricing, Calibration & Market Application** The Black–Scholes model assumes constant volatility, which fails to reproduce the volatility "smile" observed in real option markets.
+1. **Heston Stochastic Volatility Model — Pricing, Calibration & Market Application:** The Black–Scholes model assumes constant volatility, which fails to reproduce the volatility "smile" observed in real option markets.
 The Heston model treats variance itself as a mean-reverting stochastic process correlated with the underlying asset's returns, giving it the flexibility to fit market-observed smiles.

 This project implements the model end-to-end: